bkwong1990/PygamePrimerFishBomb/README.md

 The Republic of Piefon and the Empire of X-Ception are at war, with both sides using state-of-the-art magitechnology.
 You are a republic soldier who has been assigned a mission to test a prototype plane against an endless army of the empire's Heaven Piercer tanks, even though you're part of the republic's ground forces rather than their aerial forces.
 The plane itself lacks any equipment other than a magitech fish cloning machine, with the fish being genetically modified to explode on impact.
 All your parachutes are anvils and your plane's landing mechanism is malfunctioning for some reason, so you're basically flying your own coffin.

 On an unrelated note, several months ago, you and your bomber crew were witnesses who testified against your commanding officer in a military trial, only for the officer to get off scot-free for their war crimes and get hailed as a hero by the government and media.
-On another unrelated note, all the other corroborating witnesses were assigned to similar missions, with some becoming the protagonists of other Pygame primer derivatives and others becoming the protagonists of Minesweeper clones.
-On a third unrelated note, the crew of the surprisingly fragile Heaven Piercer tanks are people who posted unflattering memes about their emperor on social media.
+On another unrelated note, all the other corroborating witnesses and dissenting officers were assigned to similar missions, with some becoming the protagonists of other Pygame primer derivatives and others becoming the protagonists of Minesweeper clones.
+On a third unrelated note, the crew of the surprisingly fragile Heaven Piercer tanks are people who posted and shared unflattering memes about their emperor on social media.

 # How to play